-Risk in financial services industry in UK are varied, complex and interrelated.
-Political, economic, social, technological, legal and environmental risks all play a part in the success or otherwise of a financial services business in the UK.
-How the organisation responds to existing and emerging financial services risks will define its future business resilience and sustainability.
-Survival is not a given, never mind success!
+Risk in financial services industry in UK are varied complex and interrelated.
+Political economic social technological legal and environmental risks all play a part in the success or otherwise of a financial services business in the UK.

-In the UK, in the meantime, consumers are borrowing more and continue to spend spend spend!
-High levels of employment and the lowest unemployment rate in 11 years creates a level of sustainability that belies the fears of the professional investors.
-Read articles about the business environment in the UK
+In the UK consumers are borrowing more and continue to spend spend spend!
+High levels of employment and the low unemployment rate creates a level of sustainability that belies the fears of the professional investors.

 Key Types of Financial Services Risks include :

-- Brexit – – the loss of “Passporting” will have an impact on income from European Union, but there is significant uncertainty on the severity of the impact.
+- Brexit because of the loss of Passporting may have an impact on income from European Union but there is significant uncertainty on the severity of the impact.

 FinTech creates more opportunities to improve the profitability of financial service provision and allow more entrants to the marketplace to compete with traditional financial services providers.